eecs-330/winter2020/pages/reflections.md

 # About the Course Materials
 These HCI 330 course materials are based on the work of Mike Horn, Nell O'Rourke, and others.
 HCI 330 is a 10-week undergraduate course in the Department of Computer Science at Northwestern University that introduces some principles for designing and analyzing interactive, user-facing computer systems.
 Topics include user-centered design, prototyping and evaluation techniques, accessibility, and graphical design fundamentals.
 The course also reviews emerging areas of HCI research.

-As students learn these principles, they also work in teams to design and evaluate a web app, using HTML5, CSS, and JavaScript.
+As students learn these principles, they also work in teams to design, implement, and evaluate their own web app prototype using HTML5, CSS, and JavaScript.

 ## Experimental Materials & Lessons (Winter 2020)
 This quarter, I had a few experimental learning goals for students -- some relating to the design and analysis of human-computer systems, and some relating to practical/technical skill development.
 These two sets of learning goals came out of challenges I encountered while teaching the course previously (Winter, 2019), as elaborated below.
-I didn't formally evaluate any of these lessons, but in the sections below, I share some qualitative accounts of my own experiences, and some student reflections (as documented in a [post-course questionnaire](https://docs.google.com/forms/d/1RDIdkrb2kp8jtjZPRLWZxJaqaC6J2rt4lwzT0LGovo0/edit#responses) that I administered).
+I didn't formally evaluate any of these lessons, but in the sections below, I share some qualitative accounts of my own experiences, and some student reflections (as documented in a post-course questionnaire that I administered).

-# Activities Related to Design Analysis
+# 1. Activities Related to Design Analysis
 In terms of analyzing the design of computing technologies, I wanted students to spend a little more time thinking about the social implications of computer-mediated systems, and how a designer's values and assumptions can have serious impacts on the world.

 ## Goal 1: A recognition that technologies shape individual behavior AND larger social systems